This section provides the following information:

 In a shared-IP zone, applications in the zone, including the superuser, cannot send packets with source IP addresses other than the ones assigned to the zone through the zonecfg utility.
 This type of zone does not have access to send and receive arbitrary data-link (layer 2) packets.

-For an exclusive-IP zone, zonecfg instead grants the entire specified data-link to the zone.
-As a result, the superuser in an exclusive-IP zone can send spoofed packets on those data-links, just as can be done in the global zone.
+For an exclusive-IP zone, the zonecfg command grants the entire specified datalink to the zone.
+As a result, in an exclusive-IP zone, the root user or user with the required rights profile can send spoofed packets on those datalinks, just as can be done in the global zone.
+IP address spoofing can be disabled by setting the allowed-address property.
+For the anet resource type, additional protections such as mac-nospoof and dhcp-nospoof can be enabled by setting the link-protection property.